OpenPOWER-BigData/solution-builder/README.md

 # OpenPOWER Performance Enablement Kit
 # Solution Builder - A Service Oriented Orchestrator

-### The goal of this project is build a modular but expandable soltuion orchestrator that get a solution up and running quickly with minimum intervention required in single node, docker nodes, virtual nodes, and multi nodes bare-metal environments.
+### The goal of this project is build a modular but expandable solution orchestrator that deploys a solution quickly with minimum intervention in single node, docker nodes, virtual nodes, and multi nodes bare-metal cluster.
 In additional, this project aim is to develop a framework that allows for easy repeatability and for sharing of complex, multi-service deployments.

 ### Key Features:
-- Deploy a service or collection of services (Solution) in a distributed fastion
+- Deploy a service or collection of services (Solution) in a distributed fashion
 - Configure
 - Manage
 - Scale
 - Expandable
 - Shareable - i.e Application-specific knowledge
 - Repeatable
--
--
 ##### Suported platform:
 - Bare metal.
 - Docker container